agalue/opennms-drift-kubernetes/README.eks.md

 eksctl delete cluster --name opennms --region us-east-2 --wait
 ```

-The first 2 commands will trigger the removal of the Route 53 entries associated with the ingresses and the Kafka ELB.
+The first 2 commands will trigger the removal of the Route 53 entries associated with the ingresses.
 The last will take care of the rest (including the PVCs).

 This process could take on average between 15 to 20 minutes to complete.
-If the wait is not feasible, remove `--wait` from the command.
+If waiting is not feasible, remove `--wait` from the last command.